StackVista/stackstate-docs/setup/data-management/backup_restore/linux_backup.md

 To backup and restore StackState configuration and topology information we can use StackState's import and export functionality.
 StackState's configuration and topology data is stored in StackGraph.
 Telemetry information is stored in Elasticsearch.

-## StackState configuration and topology data
+## Configuration and topology data

 ### Backup

-In order to backup StackGraph's data on a [production setup](/setup/installation/linux_install/production-installation.md) you need to:
+StackState topology and configuration data are stored in StackGraph.
+To create a backup of StackGraph data on a [production setup](/setup/installation/linux_install/production-installation.md):

-1. Have StackGraph up and running.
+1. Make sure that StackGraph is up and running `sudo systemctl status stackgraph`.
 2. Stop the StackState node using `sudo systemctl stop stackstate.service`.
 3. Use one of the following commands to start the backup process: